 sudo service manticore start sudo service manticore stop

 To enable the sysV service at boot on RedHat systems run:

 To enable the sysV service at boot on Debian systems (including Ubuntu) run:

 update-rc.d manticore defaults

 Please note that

-searchd is started by the init system under
+searchd is started by the init system under the

 manticore user and all files created by the server will be owned by this user.
 If

-searchd as service.
+searchd as a service again.